Estimated reading time: 7 minutes

 In terms of combat, you are capable of stun locking your foes, whether through flinch or status, unless they resist the type of skill you are using.
 I personally had no issues with “aiming performance”, either with semi-auto or manual mode, apart from three specific artes that I promptly decided I didn’t want to use anyway.
 If you aren’t flinching an enemy when you hit them, you should try different types of artes.
 The only enemies are ever had to run from in Berseria because I couldn’t deal with them was a group of seven mages near the end of the bonus dungeon.
 They suck.
 A lot.
 I do agree that the blocked sharing function is kind of dumb however.

 The other daemon just doesn’t really give a crap as long as he gets to fight some good battles, so his advice is more so life advice rather than how to be a good person.
 As for the plot timeline, the daemons have always existed, and the Scarlet Nights have been happening periodically, although information pertaining to the Scarlet Nights and their cycles is a little sparse.
 While one of the Scarlet Nights is written off as a “so long after the one that you played through earlier”, if you pay attention to the plot, the last Scarlet Night is the only one that feels a little forced.
 As clarification, the demons and spirits have always existed and Scarlet Nights happen every ten years since well before the beginning of the game.
+The Scarlet Nights are influenced by one of the main antagonists, so while the final Scarlet Night may be super hokey, it can still be justified as “being influenced by his awakening”, although it does sound a little cheap.

 I honestly didn’t care too much about the “backtracking”, except when doing side quests that made you run back and forth between different ends of one of the “towns”.
 And even then, I just bought a bunch of Denore and Inoph bottles, which were really cheap, and they warp you to towns/out of dungeons, which makes the whole backtracking portion fairly moot, unless you really hate seeing the same town a few times.
 Tales games have always had a mass of copy-paste characters, and so do a lot of JRPGs.
 Honestly, I don’t really care as I never talk to them, so that isn’t really my main focal point of a game’s characters.